WireCell/wire-cell-ress/README.md

-# Regression for Sparse Signal
+# egression for Sparse Signal